trevor-webster/2024Fall-MOCS/docs/W2-modeling.md

   </div>
 </div>

 Last week, we defined models as nouns.
-We saw that defining models force us to make choice about what is being represented.
-This week, we start modeling:
+We saw that defining models forces us to make choices about what is being represented.
+This week, we start modeling (and philosophizing, just a little):

 <iframe src="https://streaming.uvm.edu/embed/49958/" width="560" height="315" frameborder="0" allowfullscreen></iframe>

 This clip is really about the different types of models.
-They are useful distinctions because you might want to choose one over another based on the problem at hand; ngineers don't ignore the same details as mathematicians.
-In both cases, you are abstracting away details but not in the same way.
-When you learn to categeorize models, you also are building a shared vocabulary with your peers.
+They are useful distinctions because you might want to choose one over another based on the problem at hand; engineers don't ignore the same details as mathematicians.
+In both cases, you are abstracting away details, but not in the same way.
+When you learn to categorize models, you are also building a shared vocabulary with your peers.
 This is the basis of effective communication with your peers.

 <iframe src="https://streaming.uvm.edu/embed/49959/" width="560" height="315" frameborder="0" allowfullscreen></iframe>

-What is LHD's recipe for modeling complex systems
+Here is LHD's recipe for modeling complex systems

-1. Ingredients:

   - Whole
     - Space ${tex`\rightarrow`} discrete (network) or continuous (2D or 3D)